EDCD/EDDI/SpeechResponder/Help.md

 If you have set up a phonetic name for your ship it will return that, otherwise if you have set up a name for your ship it will return that.

+ShipName() takes an optional ship ID for which to provide the name.
+If no argument is supplied then it provides the name for your current ship.

 If you have not set up a name for your ship it will just return "your ship".

 ### ShipCallsign()

 This function will provide your ship's callsign in the same way that Elite provides it (i.e. manufacturer followed by first three letters of your commander name).

+ShipCallsign() takes an optional ship ID for which to provide the callsign.
+If no argument is supplied then it provides the callsign for your current ship.

 This will only work if EDDI is connected to the Frontier API.